|Built||3 Dreamer 8612 DE|

 The Primus Hexaconta is a sixty-sided polygon structure in the southern tracts of Honmin.
 It is otherworldly appearing, looking like a mix of petrified matter that was once living and clockwork parts locked in place.
 The strange appearance is because the Primus Hexaconta is the heart of the Prime Architect.
 When this primordial was killed by the Nine-Tongued Worm, his heart shot out of an aperture in his back and then flew over the horizon.
 It came to rest on the Kirrothe plateau and began to uncompress.
 It increased in size by a thousand fold, taking up an area a half a mile in each direction.

 On 3 Dreamer 8612 DE, the day of his end, the Prime Architect transferred all his life energy and hundreds of Sparks of Creation into his heart.
 Much of the life energy went into creating his only son Primus.
-Some of the Sparks of Creation were used by Primus to build a modron army to keep the Primus Hexaconta from the primordials and their minions engaged in the Dawn War.
+The leftover in the making of a Modron army protect the Primus Hexaconta.

 Primus, son of the Prime Architect, is largely responsible for keeping the primordials out of Hezmort.
 His modron legions, and their efficiency, order, and military discipline made them a bane to the minions of Chaos.